JamesRobertSutcliffe/fc-game/notes.md

 next:

 -  //create logic that only runs below code if there is an entry //
--  create logic that says you failed to reach second level, no option to submit socres in modal
+-  create logic that says you failed to reach second level, no option to submit scores in modal
+- blank out text box after submission (like button) and display message saying scores have been added to local storage
 - create scores pages that renders from local storage (!COMPLETE UP TO HERE BY EOW!)
 - Add landing page - select game mode
 - Fix shuffle issue (sometimes displays the solution non shuffled)